oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Authorization Code

+An authorization code is a temporary credential used to obtain an access token.
+Instead of the client
-The authorization code is obtained by using an authorization server as an intermediary between the client and resource owner.
-Instead of requesting authorization directly from the resource owner, the client directs the resource owner to an authorization server (via its user-agent as defined in {{RFC7231}}), which in turn directs the resource owner back to the client with the authorization code.
+requesting authorization directly from the resource owner, the client directs the resource owner to an authorization server (via its user-agent as defined in {{RFC7231}}), which in turn directs the resource owner back to the client with the authorization code.
+The client can then exchange the authorization code for an access token.

-Before directing the resource owner back to the client with the authorization code, the authorization server authenticates the resource owner and obtains authorization.
-Because the resource owner only authenticates with the authorization server, the resource owner's credentials are never shared with the client.
+Before directing the resource owner back to the client with the authorization code, the authorization server authenticates the resource owner, and may request the resource owner's consent or otherwise inform them of the client's request.
+Because the resource owner only authenticates with the authorization server, the resource owner's credentials are never shared with the client, and the client does not need to have knowledge of any additional authentication steps such as multi-factor authentication or delegated accounts.

 The authorization code provides a few important security benefits, such as the ability to authenticate the client, as well as the